How to avoid Inheritance Tax on UK property

 What exactly is QNUPS?

-The QNUPS legislation is a set of rules that must be met and followed by Non-UK pensions schemes in order to put the pension fund beyond the reach of inheritance tax (IHT) in the UK.
+The QNUPS legislation is a set of rules that must be met and followed by non-UK pension schemes in order to put the pension fund beyond the reach of inheritance tax (IHT) in the UK.
 It was first introduced by the HMRC itself in 2006 and amended in 2010.
 The schemes often operate from highly regulated and tax-efficient overseas jurisdictions where the administrators allow the members to shelter their assets from inheritance taxes in a legitimate way.

 Who can open a QNUPS?

-UK residents, overseas residents, UK domiciled and not-UK domiciled individuals can all enrol.
+UK residents, overseas residents, UK domiciled, and not-UK domiciled individuals can all enrol.
 QNUPS are legal for British expats, or foreigners with UK-sited assets to move their overseas wealth outside the reach of HMRC and won’t get anyone into trouble over tax avoidance if the rules are followed.
 Moreover, age is not a deciding factor for QNUPS, so you can open it at any time under the age of 75.

 ***You should take professional tax advice to establish your residency and domicile status before starting a QNUPS to understand the tax implications of investing and withdrawing benefits.***